Egypt denies entry to U.S. analyst, with no reason given

 "I write about Egypt frequently ...
 I don’t think there's been anything really different on my part.
 It seems to me the change is more on the Egyptian side.
 It seems the tolerance for any kind of writing that is critical is much less than it was before," Dunne said.

 Dunne authored an article published Dec.
-2 that highlighted challenges facing human rights organisations in Egypt and other Arab countries.
+2 that highlighted challenges facing human rights organizations in Egypt and other Arab countries.

-Under President Abdel Fattah al-Sisi, the former army chief who ousted elected Islamist President Mohamed Mursi last summer, Egypt's government has pushed non-governmental organisations (NGOs) to register under a Hosni Mubarak-era law.
+Under President Abdel Fattah al-Sisi, the former army chief who ousted elected Islamist President Mohamed Mursi last summer, Egypt's government has pushed non-governmental organizations (NGOs) to register under a Hosni Mubarak-era law.

 Human rights groups say the push to enforce the old law aims to restrict their activities and funding, raising concerns that Sisi's government is rolling back freedoms won in the 2011 uprising that ousted Mubarak.